folio-org/folio-org.github.io/guides/raml-cop.md

 There is a shell script to facilitate raml-cop for any repository.
 Copy [mod-notes/scripts/lint-raml-cop.sh](https://github.com/folio-org/mod-notes/blob/master/scripts/lint-raml-cop.sh)

-That can also be run via a git pre-commit hook.
+That can also be run via a git pre-commit hook:

 ```shell
 if git diff --cached --name-only | grep --quiet "/ramls/"